Generalized hybrid iterative methods for large-scale Bayesian inverse problems: Problem setup

 Other spectral filtering techniques can be considered as well, such as the truncated GSVD, where for some $1 \leq k \leq n$, the generalized filter factors are given by,

 Note that the MAP solution can be alternatively written as

 where $\bfg \equiv {\bfU}^T_\bfR\bfR^{-1}\bfb$, and $\B{\Phi} = \diag{\hat\phi_1, \dots, \hat\phi_n}$.

-Next, since we have the filtered GSVD representation~\eqref{eq:filtGSVD}, we can use the discrete Picard plot \cite{Hansen2010} to illustrate some properties of inverse problems and motivate the need for regularization.
-For simplicity of presentation, we let $\bfmu=\bfzero$ and use $\bfR = \bfI$.
-We use a 1D inverse heat example from \cite{hansen1994regularization}.
-For the GSVD, we define the prior covariance matrix $\bfQ$ to represent a kernel from the Mat\`{e}rn covariance family~\eqref{eq:gammaexp} where $\nu = 1/2$ and $\alpha=2$.
-In Figure~\ref{fig:dpc}, we provide the discrete Picard plots corresponding to the SVD and GSVD of $\bfA$.
-First, it is evident that the generalized singular values, $\hat\sigma_j$, decay faster than the singular values of $\bfA$.
-Then, as expected, the absolute values of the SVD coefficients, $|\bfu_j\t \bfb|$, and GSVD coefficients, $|\bar\bfu_j\t \bfb|$ decay initially, but stabilize at the noise level (here, $10^{-6}$).
-Lastly, the absolute values of the solution coefficients for GSVD, $\frac{|\bar\bfu_j\t \bfb|}{\hat\sigma_j}$, exhibit similar behavior as the solution coefficients for SVD, motivating the need for filtering.

-Although this illustration provides insight regarding the underlying problem and algorithm, for realistic problems of interest, computing these factorizations may not be feasible in terms of computational time or storage.
-Thus, in the next section, we derive an efficient Krylov subspace solver for estimating solutions to~\eqref{eqn:LS_tik_x} that only requires MVPs and allows for automatic regularization parameter selection.
+A new equivalence relationship between the solution from our proposed generalized hybrid approach and a filtered GSVD solution will be proved in Section~\ref{sec:connections}, so, for completeness, we provide a brief discussion regarding the discrete Picard plot for GSVD and point the interested reader to \cite{Hansen2010} for more details.
+We use a 1D inverse heat example from \cite{hansen1994regularization} and define $\bfmu=\bfzero$, $\bfR = \bfI$, and prior covariance matrix $\bfQ$ to represent a kernel from the Mat\`{e}rn covariance family~\eqref{eq:gammaexp} where $\nu = 1/2$ and $\alpha=2$.
+Discrete Picard plots corresponding to the SVD and GSVD of $\bfA$ are provided in Figure~\ref{fig:dpc}, where the generalized singular values, $\hat\sigma_j$, decay faster than the singular values of $\bfA$.
+Although such analytical tools are not feasible for realistic problems of interest since computing the GSVD is prohibitive, the significance of this observation is that we can expect iterative methods applied to the prior-conditioned problem to converge faster, if the singular values of $\widehat\bfA$ decay faster than those of $\bfA$.
+In the next section, we derive an efficient Krylov subspace solver for estimating solutions to~\eqref{eqn:LS_tik_x} that only requires MVPs and allows for automatic regularization parameter selection.